Past Presidents of Mundelein College

 Leadership of Mundelein College

-1930: Sister Mary Justitia Coffey, BVM, is the first President of Mundelein College.
+1930: Sister Mary Justicia Coffey, BVM, is the first President of Mundelein College.

 1936: Sister Mary Consuela, BVM, is installed as the second President of the college.

-1939: Sister Mary Justitia Coffey begins her second term as the college’s third President.
+1939: Sister Mary Justicia Coffey begins her second term as the college’s third President.

-1945: Upon retirement of Sister Mary Justitia, Sister Mary Josephine Malone BVM, becomes the fourth President of Mundelein College.
+1945: Upon retirement of Sister Mary Justicia, Sister Mary Josephine Malone BVM, becomes the fourth President of Mundelein College.

 1951: Following Sister Mary Josephine as President is Sister Mary John Michael Dee, BVM.